Aircloak/aircloak/air/docs/content/sql/restrictions.md

 SELECT COUNT(*) FROM table WHERE column1 - column1 < column2
 ```

-Note that a condition using the `BETWEEN` operator automatically forms a fixed range:
+Note that a condition using the `BETWEEN` operator automatically forms a constant range:

 ```sql
 -- These two queries are equivalent: